-Diabetic Retinopathy (DR) is a common complication of diabetes and remains one of the leading causes of severe vision loss and blindness among adults in the world.
-DR affects almost all individuals with type 1 diabetes and more than 60% of those with type 2 diabetes within 20 years of developing diabetes.
+Diabetic retinopathy (DR) is a common complication of diabetes and remains one of the leading causes of severe vision loss in adults.
+DR affects almost all individuals with type 1 diabetes and more than 60% of those with type 2 diabetes within 20 years of living with diabetes.

 DR is a progressive eye disease that worsens over time as the result of damage to the blood vessels of the retina at the back of the eye.
 The chronic occlusion of blood vessels that supply oxygen and nutrient to the retina and subsequent rupture and leakage of the blood vessels can trigger the progression of the disease.
 In the advanced stage of proliferative DR, growth of weak and abnormal blood vessels, inflammation of the neurons and glial cells and recruitment and activation of inflammatory cells from the circulation can lead to severe scar tissue formation in the retina and permanent vision loss in DR. There are currently no treatment options that can prevent the severe vision loss and blindness in people living with diabetes.

 In a predictive rat model of DR, we have demonstrated that OCX063 can reduce the leakage and lesion of blood vessels and prevent the activation and recruitment of inflammatory cells in the retina, when administered at the onset of diabetes or after the disease is established.

 *Adhesion of inflammatory cells in retinal circulation by fluorescence staining

 Age-Related Macular Degeneration